rpm-software-management/rpm/docs/man/rpm2archive.8.md

 In opposite to **rpm2cpio** **rpm2archive** also works with RPM packages containing files greater than 4GB which are not supported by cpio.
-Unless **rpm2cpio** **rpm2archive** needs a working rpm installation which limits its usefulness for some disaster recovery scenarios.

 OPTIONS
 =======